kitware-resonant/cookiecutter-resonant/{{ cookiecutter.project_slug }}/README.md

 ## Testing
 ### Initial Setup
-Tox is used to execute all tests.
-Tox is installed automatically with the `dev` package extra.
+tox is used to execute all tests. tox is installed automatically with the `dev` package extra.

-When running the "Develop with Docker" configuration, all Tox commands must be run as `docker-compose run --rm django tox`; extra arguments may also be appended to this form.
+When running the "Develop with Docker" configuration, all tox commands must be run as `docker-compose run --rm django tox`; extra arguments may also be appended to this form.

 ### Running Tests